ServiceNow/Fast-LLM/docs/help.md

 We've got some excellent tutorials to help you get the most out of Fast-LLM:

 -   [**Quick-Start Guide**](quick-start.md): Perfect for launching Fast-LLM on a single GPU machine.
-We walk you through setting up Docker, running your first training job, and handling common issues.
+We walk you through running your first training job (either locally or on a cluster), and handling common issues.

 -   [**Cookbook**](recipes/train-llama-8b.md): Ready to go big?
 These recipes cover real-world scenarios like training big models from scratch, continuing training from a checkpoint, and more.
 This is where Fast-LLM really shows its power.